 3. Filing and Paying Corporation Tax

 Once incorporated, companies must register for Corporation Tax with HMRC within three months of starting business activities.
-This initial step ensures that the company is recognised by HMRC and can begin complying with tax obligations from the outset.

 a.
 Maintaining Accurate Records